J24681357/gtfbotmain/README.md

     - Cost
     - Car name
     - FPP
-      - 💡 If you want the list sorted in a different order, you may change this in `/settings options:Dealership Sorting Type`.
+      - 💡 If you want the list sorted in a different order, you may change this in the `/settings`.

 4. Cars that you've already own will be labeled with a ✅.